19hours/sg-statutes/Acts/Road Traffic Act.md

 “public place” means any place or premises, whether privately owned or not, to which the general public or any section of the general public is permitted to have access, whether on payment or otherwise;

-“public service vehicle” means a vehicle used or kept for use for the carriage of passengers for hire or reward, other than a vehicle constructed for use on fixed rails or specially prepared ways;
+“public service vehicle” means a vehicle used or kept for use for the carriage, for hire or reward, of —

+(a) in the case of a motor car which does not ply for hire on any road but is hired under a contract, express or implied, for the use of the car as a whole, the driver of the car or any passenger; or

+(b) in any other case, any passenger,

+but excludes any vehicle constructed for use on fixed rails or specially prepared ways;

+[Act 23 of 2013 wef 01/01/2014]

 “Registrar” means the Registrar of Vehicles or the Deputy Registrar or an assistant registrar appointed under section 9;